vivocha/api-piki/README.md

 **WARNING**: Current version of the `piki` tool **overwrites** existing tests if you run it specifying an existing directory.
 So, be careful running the tool again if you edited the code.

 ## Limitations
-Current version has the following limitations:
+This version has the following limitations:

 - `application/json` is the only supported format for endpoints;
 - only Basic Authentication is supported as security scheme;